ravenous-it/vpn-now/README.md

 It also makes it easy for a novice to get the requisite client configuration to the target device.

-Usage:
+## Usage:

-   init_vpn.sh:
+### init_vpn.sh

 This command will install OpenVPN, set up a CA, create a server certificate, make required system configuration changes, generate a working OpenVPN configuration, and start the OpenVPN server.

-	 Note: This should only be run once.
+Note: init_vpn.sh should only be run once.

-   vpn_client.sh:
+### vpn_client.sh

 This command will generate a client certificate and OpenVPN client configuration file (ovpn), then set up a temporary HTTPS server to allow the user to download the ovpn file on the intended device.